FidelElie/FiDev/apps/home/src/content/music/2019-06-16/col3trane-heroine.md

 date: '2019-06-16T00:00:00.000Z'
 ---
 I was hopeful when Carlos said to me the Col3trane's newest EP was fire.
-My liking his music had stopped since hearing the song Penelope on colours.
+My liking his music had stopped since hearing the song :track[75w3hkYlT7dH1IWXMqBdq9][Penelope] on colours.
 Unfortunately, this hasn't really changed for me after listening to this.
 I honestly find it jarring to listen to, the entire project reminds me of the switch up towards the end of Penelope that I personally think took away from the song.
 I don't like him, singing over this type of beat and from what I've heard the newest one follows this as well, with more occurrences.

 Credit where credit is due the EP overall does sound a lot more varied than his last album.
 The features are pretty strong on this project too.
 But this doesn't take away from the